Office of New Student Programs (NSP)

 The Pluralism & Diversity Program

-The Pluralism & Diversity Program is coordinated by NSP, and is sponsored by the Office of the Vice President for Student Affairs, and advised by the college’s Pluralism & Diversity Committee.
+The Pluralism & Diversity Program is coordinated by NSP, and is sponsored by the Office of the Vice President for Student and Enrollment Services, and advised by the college’s Pluralism & Diversity Committee.
 The Pluralism & Diversity Program aims to represent ethnic, religious, and cultural groups through various events and programs on campus.
 The ongoing goal is to celebrate our diversity while encouraging a unified campus.